MimFSD/Masterstroke-Metropolis-Craftique-Client/README.md

 # Selected Category : Painting and Drawing

-## WebSite Name : C͡r͡a͡ƒ͡t͡i͡q͡u͡e
+## WebSite Name : Craftique

-This is the repository for the C͡r͡a͡ƒ͡t͡i͡q͡u͡e web application.
+This is the repository for the Craftique web application.

 ## Features

 - Browse a wide variety of art and craft items.
 - Filter items by category or subcategory.